Shin Ramyun (1 piece)

 How to consume Shin ramyun without glucose spikes

-Engage in light physical activity, like a short walk, after your meal to help your muscles use up some of the glucose.
+Engage in light physical activity, like a walk, after your meal to help lower your blood sugar levels.

 Find Glucose response for your favourite foods